mingchuno/ABCDEFGHPPP/Advance/ocaml/no_Lazy_list/README.md

 # Result
 After using loop instead of lazy list, there is a about 8x speed up.
 After using loop and array, the performance is comparable to the C version (<40s for base 29 width 4).

+Added an iteration/(somewhat) cps version that uses no lazy lists.
+Uses less memory and a bit faster.